stefro/laravel-lang-country/docs/index.md

 Setting the locale in Laravel is not enough most of the time, some countries use more than one language.
 Also, different countries use different date notations formats despite their language.
-Proper localization gives us many challenges. **This package will help you out with a lot of new tools in out tool belt**.
+Proper localization gives us many challenges. **This package will help you out with new tools in your tool belt**.

 ## In a nutshell